cjjeffer/SystemsProject/src/ReadMe.md

 ## About

-This project is a program that uses takes recent tweets from Twitter about a particular movie and feeds those tweets to a sentiment analysis API.
-The sentiment analysis API determines which of the tweets are negative and positive and based on the ratio it gives the movie in question a review score.
+This project is a program that takes recent tweets from Twitter about a particular movie and feeds those tweets to a sentiment analysis API.
+The sentiment analysis API determines which of the tweets are negative and positive and based on the ratio and gives the movie in question a review score.

-Made in Unity, as such I am legally unable to share all of the code I used such as 3rd party tools that allow the program to run, but I have my scripts I wrote to interface with these APIS in the src/Code folder.
+This program was made in Unity, as such I am legally unable to share all of the code I used such as 3rd party tools that allow the program to run, but I have my scripts I wrote to interface with these APIS in the src/Code folder.